Frankfurt inflict first league defeat on Alonso's Leverkusen

 Leverkusen are now third from bottom in the relegation play-off place.

-They have slipped behind fellow strugglers Stuttgart, who stormed to a 4-1 win over bottom side Bochum in their first game since the sacking of US coach Pellegrino Matarazzo.
+They have slipped behind fellow strugglers Stuttgart, who stormed to a 4-1 win over bottom side Bochum in their first game since the sacking of American coach Pellegrino Matarazzo.

 Stuttgart got off to a dream start under interim boss Michael Wimmer, as Silas Katompa Mvumba put them ahead from the penalty spot after just three minutes.

-The Democratic Republic of Conogo forward then set up Naouirou Ahamada for his side's second, before a goalkeeping error allowed Simon Zoller to pull a goal back for Bochum.
+The Democratic Republic of Congo forward then set up Naouirou Ahamada for his side's second, before a goalkeeping error allowed Simon Zoller to pull a goal back for Bochum.

 Silas remained unstoppable in the second half, however, and he drilled a low shot into the bottom corner to make it 3-1 on 64 minutes before Wataru Endo sealed Stuttgart's first win of the season.